-In March 2020, Principal Des Rosiers launched The Massey Dialogues – an online salon discussion series featuring experts and scholars from our wonderful community to be experienced and enjoyed from the comfort of one’s own home and shared online.
+In March 2020, Principal Des Rosiers launched The Massey Dialogues – an online salon series featuring experts and scholars from our wonderful community and beyond.
 The Massey Dialogues are designed to embrace the very essence of our college and community – highly informed intergenerational and interdisciplinary discourse.

-The format is as follows: Principal Des Rosiers as host first interviews her featured guest about their field of expertise, which will then evolve into a broader discussion with a Junior Fellow and an invited guest from the community, often from unrelated disciplines.
+A general overview of the Dialogues: the host interviews the featured guest about their field of expertise, which will then evolve into a broader discussion with a Junior Fellow and an invited guest from the community, often from unrelated disciplines.
 Together, the guests will describe what they have drawn from the talk and reflect on how it applies to their own profession and research.

-Everyone is invited to follow the discussions via the Massey College YouTube channel, where participants are invited to listen and interact with our guests in real time by posting questions online via the YouTube chat function.
-Events are free, are broadcast online and are welcome to all – there is no login or registration required to tune in from the comfort of home.
+Everyone is invited to follow the discussions via the Massey College YouTube channel, where participants are invited to listen and interact with our guests in real time by posting questions via the YouTube chat function.
+No login or registration required.
+Events are free and are welcome to all.

-We invite you to click below to access the fascinating, informative and thought-provoking Massey Dialogues.
+We invite you to click below to access previous fascinating, informative, and thought-provoking Massey Dialogues.

 Please subscribe to our YouTube channel to ensure you never miss a Massey Dialogue or any of Massey’s virtual events!